Caspar Weinberger: Early life

-Weinberger was born on August 18, 1917, in San Francisco, the younger of two sons of Herman Weinberger (1886-1944), an attorney, and Cerise Carpenter Weinberger (née Hampson; 1886-1975), a music teacher.
-His father was of Jewish descent from Austria-Hungary, while his maternal grandparents were of Christian descent from Wisconsin.
+Weinberger was born on August 18, 1917, in San Francisco, the younger of two sons of Herman Weinberger (1886–1944), an attorney, and Cerise Carpenter Weinberger (née Hampson; 1886–1975), a music teacher.
+His father was of Jewish descent from Bohemia of Austria-Hungary, while his maternal grandparents were of Christian descent from Wisconsin.
 Caspar Weinberger's father, Herman, was the younger brother of Luella Weinberger McNeill, mother of Don McNeill.
 The 1910 Census shows Herman and Luella living in the household of Nathan Weinberger, the grandfather of Caspar Weinberger.

 Weinberger's paternal grandparents had left Judaism over a religious dispute while living in Bohemia.
 He was raised in a home with no denominational ties, though with a socially Christian orientation.
 Weinberger would later become an active Episcopalian and often expressed his faith in God.
 Weinberger had stated that his mother's Episcopal religion was "an enormous influence and comfort all my life".